Sir David Amess: How a tragic day unfolded

 The conference was an inevitable decision: the killing of an MP is not an everyday occurrence - and the last time it happened, when Jo Cox was murdered in 2016 - it was an act of terrorism by a far-right extremist.

-As daylight faded, members of the press gathered to hear police announce that an investigation is under way.
+As daylight faded, members of the press gathered to hear police announce that an investigation was under way.
 Senior officers appealed to the public for information.

 "This is a shocking and utterly despicable attack against somebody who was an outstanding MP and has worked tirelessly for their community for many, many years," said police commissioner Roger Hirst.